callumrollo/callumrollo.github.io/content/articles/union_sweden.md

 As a labour migrant to Sweden, my experience of unions started before I ever set foot on Swedish soil.
 One of the mandatory pre-requisites before being granted a work visa, is that a trade union representative must evaluate the contract you have been offered and confirm that it is "at least on par with Swedish collective agreements or common practice in your profession or industry" ([migration agency website](https://www.migrationsverket.se/en/you-want-to-apply/work/employee-or-self-employed/employees.html#svid10_2cd2e409193b84c506a30059)).
 These collective agreements cover some 90 % of workers in Sweden.
 A statistic that has remained pretty stable, even as the rate of unionisation has dropped below 70 % in recent years.

 As a data engineer/oceanographer and one-person data department at a small non-profit, I do not have a union-drafted collective contract at my job.
 However, I am a member, of [naturvetarna](https://www.naturvetarna.se/) , the Swedish union of natural scientists.
 One of 23 constituent members of Saco, the academics union.
-This provides me with a number of benefits
+This provides me with a number of benefits including:

+- Negotiating sector-wide salary rises
+- Providing legal support and advice in case of a dispute
+- Providing granular annual salary statistics of similar professionals

 # What a union does for you